-3.5 Lineage
+1.5 Lineage

-The ABMI's HFIOSA1950s and HFIOSA1980s was built using open sourced, proprietary, historical, and remotely sensed data.
+The ABMI's HFI2010 (v2.0) was built using open sourced, proprietary, historical, and remotely sensed data.
 Remotely sensed data were used for visual interpretation and heads-up digitization of human footprint features.
 Assessment analysis was conducted to identify new and missing features, which were then digitized and added to the dataset.
-This dataset is comprised of 19 unique Human Footprint categories, i.e., sublayers.
-This dataset is representative of the visual interpretation of anthropogenic disturbances on the Alberta landscape as seen from SPOT6 (circa 2021) satellite imagery mosaic and originating before 1990.
+This dataset comprises 20 unique Human Footprint categories, i.e., sublayers.
+This dataset is representative of the visual interpretation of anthropogenic disturbances on the Alberta landscape as seen from various satellite image sources dated to circa 2020 or earlier.

-4. Human Footprint Inventory Integrated Dataset
+3 Human Footprint Inventory Integrated Dataset

-The HFIOSA1950s and HFIOSA1980s Feature Dataset, is a product of multiple sublayers that have been merged into a single layer.
+The HFI2010 (v2.0) Feature Dataset, is a product of multiple sub-layers that have been merged into a single layer.
 Each sub-layer is listed in the chapter "Sublayers", including a detailed description of the layer contents, the data source, and modifications made by the ABMI.

-The order of precedence applied during creation of the final HFI dataset, i.e., merging process of the sub-layers, is provided in Table 2.
+The order of precedence applied during creation of the final HFI dataset, i.e., merging process of the sub-layers is provided in Table 1.